jflex-de/bazel_rules/java/jflex/examples/jlex/README.md

 # Use of JLex option

+Demonstrastes the use of the `jlex` option in the rule.
-The `--jlex` option impacts how the scanner handles the `%caseless` directive.
+In particular, the `--jlex` option impacts how the scanner handles the `%caseless` directive.